clulab/clulab/PublicationGameExplained/4_FindLiteratures.md

    - Look for review papers.
    - Go though the publication list of the top NLP conferences (ACL, EMNLP, NAACL, COLING)
    - Note that when going through the publications lists, most of the papers are not very related.
 Usually only look at the papers that (1) are directly in your field of research (2) are highly likely to be used to your research.
 These two criteria should filter out more than 95% papers.
 E.g., if a conference accept 600 papers, then more than 570 papers should be directly filtered out.
+   - **Assignment:** by looking at the tutorials in 2010 and 2020, what techinqiues are disappearing and what are emerging?

 # To look for papers of a particular topic:
    - Start with the keywords of that topic.
 E.g., "transformers", "multi-hop reasoning", "commonsense reasoning", etc.